ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_keepout_filter.md

 !!! note

-    Another important note is that since Costmap2D does not support orientation, the last third “yaw” component of the `origin` vector should be equal to zero.
+    Another important note is that since Costmap2D does not support orientation, the last third "yaw" component of the `origin` vector should be equal to zero.
 For example: `origin: [1.25, -5.18, 0.0]`.

 ### 2. Configure Costmap Filter Info Publisher Server